Shop Essentials (Applied Mathematics)

 obtuse angle

-An angle that measures greater than 90 degrees but less than 180 degrees.
-An obtuse angle cannot be present in a right triangle.
+An angle that measures more than 90 degrees but less than 180 degrees.
+Obtuse angles define wide corners and sloped surfaces in geometry.

 reflex angle

-An angle that measures greater than 180 degrees but less than 360 degrees.
-Reflex angles may help determine the value of unknown angles.
+An angle that measures more than 180 degrees but less than 360 degrees.
+Reflex angles describe rotations that extend beyond a straight line and help define curved or circular paths.

 right angle